Monday, July 18, 2016

 But before the house was sold, the family had gone through it, removing the antique furnishings, carpets and bric-a-brac from their museum-like setting.
 Some of what they found was unexpected and valuable.
 Samuel Ward, Sr. had been Governor of New York and a noted figure in the Revolutionary War.
 The New York Times reported that when the Bond Street house was opened, “it was found to contain many curios and relics of all sorts including letters written by Washington.”

 Also found in the house were Anne Hall’s miniatures.
-The Times reported three years later “Aside from numerous finished portraits, are ivories, in varied stages of development, including several of the artist’s first sketches, disclosing the travail through which her art passed before enshrinement in the velvet or metal cases in which they have been buried all these vanished years.”
-The article found the child portraits of great interest; including those of “Julia Ward Howe and her brothers, Samuel and Henry at the ages of ten, eleven, and thirteen years.”
+The New York Times reported three years later, “Aside from numerous finished portraits, are ivories, in varied stages of development, including several of the artist’s first sketches, disclosing the travail through which her art passed before enshrinement in the velvet or metal cases in which they have been buried all these vanished years.”
+The article found the children's portraits of great interest, including those of “Julia Ward Howe and her brothers, Samuel and Henry at the ages of ten, eleven, and thirteen years.”

 In 1907 surviving Bond Street mansions, once home to Manhattan's wealthiest citizens, suffered indignation.
 The Ward House, No. 23, is at the far right.
 Valentine's Manual of Old New-York, 1907 (copyright expired)